 close is recommended on handles opened for reading as well, so that your program does not open too many files at the same time, triggering exceptions on further

+:close argument, to close the handle after the operation invoked by the method completes.
 As a simpler alternative, the IO::Path type provides many reading and writing methods that let you work with files without dealing with file handles directly.

 method close(IO::CatHandle: --> True)

 Closes the currently active source handle, as well as any already-open source handles, and empties the source handle queue.
 Unlike a regular IO::Handle, an explicit call to